RoystonS/honeycomb/bravo-lights.md

 ```

 There are two problems with this:
 1. It's checking the AMPS, not the VOLTS.
-There's obviously a relationship.
+There's obviously a relationship but `LOW VOLTS` should _probably_ be based on a voltage check?
 2. It's only turning the light on when the AMPS value is _exactly_ `0`.
 Inspection of the actual variable value shows it at around `-4` for an idle throttle and an alternator on, and `-45` for alternator off.
 Using `ELECTRICAL MAIN BUS VOLTAGE` instead we see around 23V for alternator off and 28V for alternator on.
 So a better definition of a condition for `LOW VOLTS` would be checking for that variable being less than, say, 26V.

 So we replace the above with: